Evan McMullin 2016 presidential campaign: Results

 McMullin received no votes from the Electoral College.
 In the national popular vote count he placed fifth with 732,273 votes (0.53%).
-Of those 732,273 votes 510,002 votes came from states he appeared on the ballot in while he received 221,267 write-in votes.
+Of the votes McMullin received, 510,002 votes came from states he appeared on the ballot in while he received 221,267 write-in votes.
 He broke write-in vote records in Arizona, Delaware, Illinois, Kansas, Maine, Maryland, Michigan, Missouri, Montana, Ohio, Pennsylvania, Tennessee, Texas, and Wisconsin.

 McMullin received votes from at least three sitting United States Senators: Jeff Flake, Lindsey Graham, and Mike Lee.

 Endorsements

 Polling

-In late August 2016, polling nationwide and in most states placed McMullin in the 1-2% range.
+In late August 2016, polling nationwide and in most states placed McMullin in the 1–2% range.
 Late October polls in Idaho showed McMullin with about 10% of the vote, while during the same period in Utah polls showed him with between 20% and 30% of the vote.